 Have questions?
 Send us an email at info@TriangleAikido.com.

 Dojo News and Events

-Congratulations to Lea, Rebecca, Tom, and Tim!
+Congratulations to Bob, Lea, Vivian, Hyejin, John, and Shannon!

 "The Art of Peace begins with you.
 Work on yourself and your appointed task in the Art of Peace.
 Everyone has a spirit that can be refined, a body that can be trained in some manner, a suitable path to follow.
 You are here for no other purpose than to realize your inner divinity and manifest your innate enlightenment.
 Foster peace in your own life and then apply the Art to all that you encounter." -- Morihei Ueshiba